calvernaz/docker-openvpn/README.md

 ## go-dnsmasq

-Enables reach clients by name, inside the directory `scripts` the `learn-address.sh` script scraps the client connection name and prepends to an internal name (e.g client.internal.vpn).
+Enables to reach clients by name, inside the directory `scripts` the `learn-address.sh` script scraps the client connection name and prepends to an internal name (e.g client.internal.vpn).

 Example: